yiiameeMich/multilinguist/README.md

 })
 ```

-Then, create a "locales" directory in /public directory.
-This is necessary for module to access your languages.
+Then, create a "locales" directory in root directory of your project.

 ![directory_structure.png](directory_structure.png)